The 12 Most Iconic Nu-Metal Lyrics Of All Time

 A cheap fuck for me to lay

 Something takes a part of me’

 If we’re not counting Jonathan Davis’ incredible scat performances, then Freak On A Leash’s chorus is definitely Korn’s most well-known lyric.
-In part, it’s because this section of the sound allows fans to explore all of Jonathan’s vocal styles, from deep bellowing to high keening.
-One of the most iconic sets of lyrics that people sing while audibly not knowing them.
+In part, it’s because this section of the sound allows fans to explore all of his vocal styles, from deep bellowing to high keening.
+One of the most iconic sets of lyrics that people sing while also audibly not knowing them.

 3. Drowning Pool – Bodies

 Though it’s a hard pick between the chorus and pre-chorus of Drowning Pool’s 2001 smash hit (the counting part is especially classic), it’s the former that wins.
 Not only do these lines make people think of nu-metal, they also remind them of all the genre’s trappings: tribal tattoos, ball-chain necklaces, tough guys who self-identify as ‘warrior poets’.
 Maybe the genre’s most iconic song, even if its lyrics are still three down on this list.